Loading...

 Add to favorites

-Rayman 2 Misc game
+Rayman 2 Gameboy game

 Rayman 2 Forever (known simply as Rayman 2 in the USA) is a port of Rayman 2 released exclusively for the Game Boy Color.
 Serving as the sequel to Rayman on the same handheld console, it diverges from its predecessor by adopting the storyline of Rayman 2.
 The game features music directly sourced from its predecessor, albeit with added beats in certain tracks.
 Unlike the previous installment's password system, Rayman 2 Forever utilizes a battery save mechanism, allowing players up to three save files.
 Graphically, it appears less advanced compared to its predecessor.
 Despite its title, Rayman 2 Forever shares no connection with Rayman Forever, a compilation of several PC titles released in 1998.